An Algorithmic Approach to Emergence: A Primer on Algorithmic Methods

 We say that the optimal model of $\alpha$ bits or less \emph{witness} $h_x(\alpha)$.
-Extremal points of~$h_x(\alpha)$ are essentially determined by $S_\text{Babel}$ and~$S_x$, as shown in table \ref{t:cc}.
+Extremal points of~$h_x(\alpha)$ are essentially determined by $S_\text{Babel}$ and~$S_x$, as shown in Table~\ref{t:cc}.
 It follows that \beas h_x(K(n) + O(1)) \leq \log |S_\text{Babel}| = n \qquad \text{and} \qquad h_x(K(x)+O(1)) \leq \log |S_x| = 0 \,. \eeas

-An upper bound for~$h_x$ is prescribed by noticing that a more complex model $S'$, can be built from a previously described one~$S$ by including into the description of~$S'$ the first bits of index of~$x\in S$.
+An upper bound for~$h_x$ is prescribed by noticing that a more complex model, $S'$, can be built from a previously described one, ~$S$, by including into the description of~$S'$ the first bits of index of~$x\in S$.
 In this case, for each bit of index specified, the log-cardinality of the resulting model reduces by one.
-This implies that the overall\footnote{A knowledgeable reader may frown upon this coarse argument because prefix technicalities demand a more careful analysis as is done in section~\ref{ssec:inmod}.
-Such an analysis shows that the relations as presented here hold up to logarithmic fluctuations.} slope of the structure function must be~$\leq-1$.
-Applying this argument to~$S_\text{Babel}$, we conclude that the graph of~$h_x(\alpha)$ is upper bounded by the line~$n + K(n)-\alpha$.
+This implies that the overall\footnote{A knowledgeable reader may frown upon this coarse argument because prefix technicalities demand a more careful analysis as is done in Section~\ref{ssec:inmod}.
+Such an analysis shows that the relations as presented here hold up to logarithmic fluctuations.} slope of the structure function must be~$\leq Q(\alpha) = K(h_x(\alpha) \given \alpha) + O(\log \log n) \,,

-A lower bound is obtained from applying equation~\eqref{eq:2p} to the model~$S$ witnessing~$h_x(\alpha)$.
-In such a case,~$K(S)\leq \alpha$ and~$\log|S| = h_x(\alpha)$, so \bes K(x) - \alpha \leq h_x(\alpha) \,. \ees This means that the graph of~$h_x(\alpha)$ always sits above the line~$K(x)- \alpha$, known as the \emph{sufficiency line}.
-The above inequality turns into an equality (up to a logarithmic term) if and only if the witness~$S$ is a sufficient model, by definition.
-Thus, this sufficiency line is reached by the structure function when enough bits of model description are available to formulate a sufficient statistics for~$x$.
-Once the structure function reaches the sufficiency line, it stays near it, within logarithmic precision, because it is then bounded by above and by below by the~$-1$ slope linear regime.
-The sufficiency line is always reached as~$S_x$ is such a sufficient model.

-For concreteness, a plot of~$h_x(\alpha)$, for some string~$x$ of length~$n$, is given in figure~\ref{strfun}.
-In this example, the string~$x$ is such that optimal models of complexity smaller than~$\alpha_M$ are not very insightful; they give as little information about~$x$ as a raw recitation of the first bits of~$x$.
-Indeed, bits describing those models are used as inefficiently as an enumeration of~$x$.
-In sharp contrast, $S_M$ is exploiting complex structures in $x$ to efficiently constrain the size of the resulting set.
-It is fundamentally different from the optimal model of~$\alpha_M-1$ bits as it does not recite trivial properties of~$x$, but rather expresses some distinguishing property of the data.
-Indeed, from~$\alpha_M$ bits of model, the uncertainty about $x$ is decreases by much more than~$\alpha_M$ bits, as~$x$ is now known to belong to a much smaller set.
-In this example, $S_M$ is the minimal sufficient statistics.